saurabhdoteth/snapi/README.md

-# Website Screenshot App
+# Snapi

-A modern Next.js 14 application that captures high-quality screenshots of websites using Playwright.
+App that captures high-quality screenshots of websites using Playwright.

 ## Features